aaronroberson/codestyle/ARCHITECTURE.md

 	  * modules: Folder containing modules (logical collections composed of components)
 	  * services: Folder containing generic services (e.g., for local storage)
 	* assets: Folder containing all static assets (ideally offloaded to a CDN)
-	    * fonts: Folder containing fonts of your application (if any)
+	    * fonts: Folder containing fonts (if any)
 	    * images: Folder for image assets
 	* pages: Folder for full-blown pages (routed views)
-	* app.styl: file used to import all application-specific stylesheets
+	* app.styl: File used to import all application-specific stylesheets
 	* vendor.styl: file used to import all third-party stylesheets
-	  * note that the goal isn't to put ALL your stylesheets in there, basically just the entry points and the generic parts (e.g., variables, mixins, ...)
+	  * note that The goal isn't to put ALL stylesheets in there, basically just the entry points and the generic parts (e.g., variables, mixins, ...)
-	* index.html: the entry point of your application
+	* index.html: The entry point of the single-page application
-  * test: Folder containing all end-to-end tests
+  * test: Folder Containing all end-to-end tests
   * .babelrc: Babel configuration file
   * .eslintrc: ESLint rule set to use while checking JavaScript code quality
 	* reference: http://eslint.org/docs/user-guide/getting-started